Call for Papers: "Environmental Justice in North America"

-Chapter proposals are invited for inclusion in Routledge’s “Environmental Justice in North America” volume.
+Chapter proposals are invited for inclusion in Routledge's "Environmental Justice in North America" volume (part of Routledge's Themes in Environmental History series).
 The volume will serve as a required or supplementary textbook in BA/MA courses on American, North American, and Global environmental history, Indigenous studies, environmental studies, sustainability studies, peace and justice studies, and Race/Ethnic studies.
 It will offer instructors and students a range of accessible historical case studies that illuminate the challenges of confronting environmental racism and environmental classism, written by a set of authors that reflects the diversity of communities examined in the book.

 Each chapter will be roughly 9-10k words (including notes and selected bibliography); employ historical methodology and relevant theory; include one or two primary documents; and provide a comprehensive survey of the diverse peoples and issues related to the chapter topic.

-Contributors will receive (per Routledge’s policy) 2 copies of the volume: a hardback and either a paperback or E-book version.
+Contributors will receive 2 copies of the volume: a hardback and either a paperback or E-book version.
 Royalties will be donated to North American environmental justice organizations featured in the book.

 1: Introduction: Paul C. Rosier